Gentlemen's agreement

+Gentlemen's agreements are often verbal and solidified by a handshake.

 A gentlemen's agreement, or gentleman's agreement, is an informal and legally non-binding agreement between two or more parties.
 It is typically oral, but it may be written or simply understood as part of an unspoken agreement by convention or through mutually beneficial etiquette.
 The essence of a gentlemen's agreement is that it relies upon the honor of the parties for its fulfillment, rather than being in any way enforceable.
 It is distinct from a legal agreement or contract.
 A more formal (but still non-binding) form of the gentlemen's agreement is the memorandum of understanding.

 History

 The phrase appears in the British parliamentary records in 1821 and in the Massachusetts public records in 1835.
 The Oxford English Dictionary cites P. G. Wodehouse's 1929 story collection Mr Mulliner Speaking as the first appearance of the term.

 Industry

 A gentleman's agreement, defined in the early 20th century as "an agreement between gentlemen looking toward the control of prices," was reported by one source to be the loosest form of a "pool."
 Such agreements have been reported to be found in every type of industry and were numerous in the American steel and iron industries of the early 20th century.

 A report from the United States House of Representatives detailing their investigation of the United States Steel Corporation asserted that there were two general types of loose associations or consolidations between steel and iron interests in the 1890s in which the individual concerns retained ownership as well as a large degree of independence: the "pool" and the "gentleman's agreement."
 The latter type lacked any formal organization to regulate output or prices or any provisions for forfeiture in the event of an infraction.
 The efficacy of the agreement relied on members to keep informal pledges.

 In the automotive industry, Japanese manufacturers agreed that no production car would have more than 280 PS; the agreement ended in 2005.
 German manufacturers limit the top speed of high-performance saloons (sedans) and station wagons to 250 km/h.
 Some automakers, such as Mercedes-Benz, offer options to increase or remove the speed limiter.
 When the Suzuki Hayabusa motorcycle exceeded 190 mph in 1999, fears of a European ban or regulatory crackdown led Japanese and European motorcycle makers to agree to a limit of 300 km/h (186 mph) in late 1999.
 See List of fastest production motorcycles.